My Name Is Not Susan: Chart performance

+North America

 "My Name Is Not Susan" performed moderately well on the charts in the countries it charted.
 In the US, it debuted at number 67 on the Billboard Hot 100 for the week of July 27, 1991 and peaked at number 20 on September 7 in its eighth week.
-It would become Houston's 15th top 20 hit on the chart.
+It would become Houston's 15th top 20 hit on the chart and was notable for ending Houston's streak of consecutive top ten commercial singles at thirteen.
 It dropped out of the charts after ten cumulative weeks in total, at the time, Houston's shortest showing on the Billboard Hot 100.
 It spent six of its ten weeks inside the top 40.

-It fared better on the Hot R&B Singles chart, where it reached its peak of number eight on September 21.
-Its tenure on the R&B chart lasted 14 cumulative weeks.
-On the Cash Box charts, its peaks there were number 27 and 9 on their pop and R&B charts respectively.
-The song also briefly charted on the Adult Contemporary Singles chart, peaking at number 44, Houston's second lowest peak in that chart's history (her rendition of the "Star-Spangled Banner", which also charted that year, was the lowest at number 48).
-It was among one of writer Eric Foster White's first chart hits.
-Around the same time, he had also made the charts with R&B group Hi-Five's pop-soul ballad, "I Can't Wait Another Minute", to which he also produced.
+The song also briefly charted on the Adult Contemporary Singles chart, peaking at number 44, Houston's second lowest peak on that chart (her rendition of "The Star-Spangled Banner", which also charted that year, was the lowest at number 48).